IvoBlok/CSE_FGO/README.md

 =========
  - Any smart way of precalculating the potentials at discrete distances should drastically improve performance; given that the cache layout is good enough for it to be worth it.
  - In a similar vein, in many cases we don't need to calculate clusterPotential from scratch, since generally only 1 or 2 atoms got moved; we just need to calculate the change these moves caused
- - discreteDistribution uses an implementation that can be quite costly to be initialized; since we generally only generate it once, then sample it once, a faster algorithm is possible (linear search, or something better if I can find that)
+ - discreteDistribution uses an implementation that can be quite costly to be initialized; since we generally only generate it once, then sample it once, a faster algorithm is possible (linear search, or something better if I can find that).
+Each DMC we only move 1 atom, so we can probably also make use of the fact that most weights change very little.
  - Investigate the drastically lower success percentage compared to the paper results
  - Investigate local real optimization.
 Potentially normalizing the gradient in one way or another might be an improvement. etc...